Turn on any TV show (that has commercials) and you're likely to see an ad for autoimmune medications.

 We would look for other clues.

-C-sections (since the gut flora doesn't pass down to child during vaginal delivery).
+C-sections (since the gut flora isn't able to pass down to child during vaginal delivery).

 A recent meta-analysis of 20 studies worldwide reported that C-sections, independent of maternal age, birth weight, and breastfeeding, contributed a 20% increase in the risk of T1D